 And they use everything they’ve learned from monitoring and observing to productively share and promote other people’s content.

 This helps to build relationships, which is the entire point of social media; especially if you’re looking to network.

 There are definitely successful people out there who use their social media as a platform to simply advertise their company.
 While this isn’t necessarily wrong, it’s not the best way to engage with others and promote your brand.

 Often, users like it when people they look up to share personal information or stories.
 It makes them feel closer.

 Allowing your followers to feel closer to you personally helps to build brand trust.
-If you’re a leader, brand trust includes trust in your has a person.
+If you’re a leader, brand trust includes trust in you as a person.

 4. They Limit Email Use